-Now, in fall, is the ideal time to start thinking about what will fill all your (now likely empty) containers this winter.
+Now, in fall, is the ideal time to start thinking about what will fill all your containers this winter.

 Here are seven shrubs that will help keep the show going straight into spring.
 In spring either leave potted for year-round interest or plant in the ground.

 Tip–Be sure to keep watering containers right up to the first frost.
-With newly planted specimens, if possible place planted containers in a sheltered location where they can be protected from high winds or heavy snow loads.
+With newly planted specimens, if possible, place planted containers in a sheltered location.
+Here they can be protected from high winds or heavy snow loads.
 Finally, try to remember to rotate containers at least once a month so they get sun on all sides.

-Though it loses its leaves in winter, this compact, container-perfect shrub makes up for it with a bonanza of beautiful pink-hued berries clustered on long stems.
+Though it loses its leaves in winter, this compact, container-perfect shrub makes up for it.
+It transforms with a bonanza of beautiful pink-hued berries clustered on long stems.
 This is one to grow for flower arrangements.
 Partial to full sun.
 Zone: 5 – 9

-Glossy foliage and bright red berries all through winter because a male pollenizer is planted in the same container as the fruiting female.
+Glossy foliage and bright red berries all through winter.
+This is because a male pollenizer is planted in the same container as the fruiting female.
 Great for holiday decorating and birds love the berries!
 Partial to full sun.
 Zone: 5 – 9

 A perfect cone-shaped dwarf conifer with needles that are soft to the touch.
 Excellent as a miniature Christmas tree in natural form, or as an artistically pruned topiary.
 So easy care and fuss free.
 Perfect for a large container.
 Partial to full sun.
 Zone: 2 – 8